dsccommunity/SqlServerDsc/README.md

 also means that at this time PsDscRunAsCredential can not be used to access media on the UNC share.

 There is currently a bug that prevents the resource to logon to the instance if the current node is not the active node.
-This is beacuse the resource tries to logon using the SYSTEM account instead of the credentials in SetupCredential, and the resource does not currently support the built-in PsDscRunAsCredential either (see issue #444).
+This is because the resource tries to logon using the SYSTEM account instead of the credentials in SetupCredential, and the resource does not currently support the built-in PsDscRunAsCredential either (see issue #444).

 These issues are also documented in the example files [Install a named instance as the first node in SQL Server Failover Cluster](/Examples/Resources/xSQLServerSetup/4-InstallNamedInstanceInFailoverClusterFirstNode.ps1) and [Install a named instance as the second node in SQL Server Failover Cluster](/Examples/Resources/xSQLServerSetup/5-InstallNamedInstanceInFailoverClusterSecondNode.ps1).

-### xWaitforAvailabilityGroup
+### xWaitForAvailabilityGroup

 This resource will wait for a cluster role/group to be created.
 This is used to wait for an Availability Group to create the cluster role/group in the cluster.